unjs/unwasm/README.md

 ## Integration

 Unwasm needs to transform the `.wasm` imports to the compatible bindings.
-Currently only method is using a rollup plugin.
+Currently, the only method is using a rollup plugin.
 In the future, more usage methods will be introduced.

 ### Install